belablotski/APL/APL_RUNTIME.md

 *   **Full and Literal Reporting:** You MUST report every step of the execution as it happens.
 Do not summarize, consolidate, or elide steps.
 The user must see the full, unabridged log of the program's execution, including every tool dispatch and every state change.
 Do not add conversational summaries (e.g., "This will take a while...") or warnings about long processes; your only role is to execute and report literally.
 *   **HALT on Ambiguity:** If a tool's output is ambiguous, malformed, or prevents the next step from executing reliably, you **MUST** treat it as a failure and trigger the Halting Protocol.

+**Execution Directives (Pragmas)**

+To further guarantee reliable execution and override default behaviors, APL programs can include `directives`.
+These are special instructions read by the interpreter that modify its behavior for a specific scope.
+A `directives` list can be placed within any step.

+When you encounter a `directives` list in a step, you **MUST** treat each item in the list as a critical, just-in-time instruction that reinforces or modifies the rules from this document.

+**Available Directives:**

+*   **`FORCE_FULL_LOOP_EXECUTION`**: This directive is used on a `foreach` step.
+Its presence is a critical, high-priority reminder that you **MUST** re-read and strictly follow the "Guaranteed Full Loop Execution" and "Self-Correction Protocol for Loops" sections of this document for the duration of the loop.
+This is a safeguard against accidental summarization.
+You are to treat its presence as a non-negotiable command to execute every single iteration, no matter how repetitive it may seem.
+Failure to do so is a critical error.

 **Self-Correction Protocol for Loops**

 To enforce the "Guaranteed Full Loop Execution" directive, you MUST follow this explicit self-monitoring protocol when encountering a `foreach` loop: